jcsteven/WorkForKernelPatch/README.md

       git diff > ../003-jcyu.patch
       git diff > ../0003-drivers-net-ethernet-broadcom-linux-4.16.18.patch

+5.3 The mode of the patch file should be "664" for onl, for example
+    chmod 664 *

 6. How to patch from patch-file
  a. method-1
   $ cat 0001-drivers-i2c-muxes-pca954x-deselect-on-exit.patch | patch  –p0